Multiple reflections on Huygens' principle: Modified Huygens' principle, using focusing functions

-Equation (\ref{eq43}) formulates the modified Huygens' principle.
-The two terms on the right-hand side are illustrated in Figure \ref{Fig43}, for ${\bf x}$ below $\mathbb{S}_0$.
+Equation (\ref{eq43}) formulates the modified Huygens' principle for an inhomogeneous medium.
+The two terms on the right-hand side are illustrated with ray diagrams in Figure \ref{Fig43}, for ${\bf x}$ below $\mathbb{S}_0$.
 First consider Figure \ref{Fig43}b.
 A downgoing wave field $p^+({\bf x}',t)$ is incident from above to the inhomogeneous lower half-space.
 For each ${\bf x}'$ on $\mathbb{S}_0$ it is convolved with the time-reversed focusing function $F({\bf x},{\bf x}',-t)$.
 The integral over all ${\bf x}'$ on $\mathbb{S}_0$, as formulated in the second term on the right-hand side of equation (\ref{eq43}), extrapolates the field $p^+({\bf x}',t)$ from $\mathbb{S}_0$ into the lower half-space.
 Since the focusing function implicitly consists of a superposition of downgoing and upgoing waves in the lower half-space (the red and blue rays in Figure \ref{Fig43}b), the result of this integral is {\it not} the forward extrapolated downgoing field $p^+({\bf x},t)$ in the lower half-space (unlike in the homogeneous medium situation, as formulated by equation (\ref{eqFoc4})).
 Next, consider Figure \ref{Fig43}a.
 Here the upgoing field $p^-({\bf x}',t)$ is convolved with the focusing function $F({\bf x},{\bf x}',t)$ for all ${\bf x}'$ on $\mathbb{S}_0$.
 The integral over all ${\bf x}'$ on $\mathbb{S}_0$ (the first term on the right-hand side of equation (\ref{eq43})), extrapolates the field $p^-({\bf x}',t)$ from $\mathbb{S}_0$ into the lower half-space.
 For similar reasons as above, this is {\it not} the inverse extrapolated upgoing field $p^-({\bf x},t)$ in the lower half-space.
-However, the superposition of the two integrals, as formulated by equation (\ref{eq43}), yields the total wave field $p({\bf x},t)$ in the lower half-space, including all internal multiple reflections.
+However, the superposition of the two integrals, as formulated by equation (\ref{eq43}), yields the total wave field $p({\bf x},t)$ in the lower half-space, including all internal multiply reflected waves.
 In comparison with equation (\ref{eqHuyginv6}), where the two integrals are taken over two different boundaries, in equation (\ref{eq43}) the two integrals are taken over one and the same boundary.
 Hence, this makes equation (\ref{eq43}) very useful for practical situations in which a medium is often accessible from one side only, such as in the seismic reflection method.
-Moreover, it appears that the focusing function can be retrieved from the reflection response, acquired at the same boundary, using the Marchenko method \citep{Broggini2012EJP, Wapenaar2014GEO, Slob2014GEO, Neut2015GJI, Meles2015GEO}.
-In most papers on the Marchenko method it is assumed that the wave field inside the medium can be decomposed into downgoing and upgoing components.
+The focusing function can be retrieved from the reflection response, acquired at the same boundary, using the Marchenko method for 1D, 2D or 3D inhomogeneous media \citep{Broggini2012EJP, Wapenaar2014GEO, Slob2014GEO, Neut2015GJI, Meles2015GEO}.
+In most papers on the Marchenko method it is assumed that the wave field and focusing functions inside the medium can be decomposed into downgoing and upgoing components.
 This decomposition is avoided in equation (\ref{eq43}), which opens the way to handle refracted and evanescent waves \citep{Wapenaar2021GJI, Diekmann2021PRR}.
 A further discussion of the Marchenko method is beyond the scope of this paper.
 In the next sections we indicate applications of equation (\ref{eq43}), assuming the focusing function is known (either from numerical modeling or from applying the Marchenko method to the reflection response).